coleww/tweet-packer/README.md

 ### API

-`tweetPacker(arrayOfLines, maxLength:optional)`
+`tweetPacker(arrayOfLines, maxLength:optional, separator:optional)`

-- arrayOfLines: smaller lines will be joined with a `" "`. you should probably be able to pass a custom separator, but you can't.
+- arrayOfLines: smaller lines will be optimally joined together with the separator such that they are all less than the maxLength
 - maxLength: defaults to 140, the max length that a line can be.
+- separator: defaults to `" "`, perhaps `"\n"` is more your style?
+Or instead, mayhaps you prefer `" : "`?
+Have at it!

 ### EXAMPLE